-Note 40 - PBE combinations

-PBE Standard (i) ACQUISITIONS 120

-IPSAS 40.120 (a) IPSAS 40.120 (b) IPSAS 40.120 (c) On [DD MM 2022] the group acquired 65% of the shares and voting intere ests in [CONTRO LLED ENTITY X]
+PBE Standard IPSAS 40.120 (a) IPSAS 40.120 (b) IPSAS 40.120 (c) (i) ACQUISITIONS 119 On [DD MM 2023] the group acquired 65% of the shares a and voting intere sts in [CONTRO LLED ENTITY X]

-IPSAS 40.120 (a) IPSAS 40.120 (d) [CONTROLLED ENTITY X] is involved in [INSERT DETAILS in order to facilitate [INSERT DETAILS OF REASONS WHY therefore obtain ed by the Group
+IPSAS 40.120 (a) IPSAS 40.120 (d) [CONTROLLED ENTITY X] is involved in [INSERT DETAILS], and a controlling interest was therefore obtained by the Group in order to facilitate [INSERT DETAILS OF REASONS WHY THE ACQUISITION WAS MADE].

 (i) Net identifiable assets acquired

-IPSAS 40.120 (i) The Group acquired and assumed the following amount gain or loss recognised subsequently up until reporting abilities as at a equisition date, a nd any material
+IPSAS 40.120 (i) The Group acquired and assumed the following amounts gain or loss recognised subsequently up until reporting of abilities as at a equisition date, a and any material

 Note Acquisition date (\$'000) Subsequent gain or loss (\$'000) Reporting date (\$'000)

-IPSAS 40.120 (f)(i) Cash and cash equivalents AAA (+) (+)
+IPSAS 40.120 (f)(i) Cash and cash equivalents AAA · · / · · /

 IPSAS 2.50(b) Receivables (from exchange transactions):

-IPSAS 40.120 (h)(i) Trade receivables xxx (xxx) XXX
+IPSAS 40.120 (h)(i) Trade receivables XXX (xxx) xxx

-IF 5A5 40.120 (II)(I) Inventories xxx
+Inventories XXX

-Property plant and equipment 20 xxx xxx XXX
+Property plant and equipment 20 xxx XXX XXX

 Intangible assets 21 xxx

-Investment properties 22 xxx XXX xxx
+Investment properties 22 xxx XXX XXX

 Biological assets 23 xxx XXX XXX

-Other investments xxx
+Other investments XXX

 [OTHER ASSETS] XXX

 Payables (from exchange transactions) (xxx)

 Loans (xxx)

 Provisions 33 (xxx)

-[OTHER LIABILITIES] 121 (xxx)
+[OTHER LIABILITIES] (xxx)

 IPSAS 2.50(a) Net identifiable assets acquired XXX

-IPSAS 40.1204(a) The fair values above represent the full and final amou accounting.
-Therefore, none of the amounts above repr during the measurement period (being the period lastir resent 'provisiona al amounts' tha t would be subse quently finalised
+IPSAS 40.1204(a) The fair values above represent the full and final amounts of each item in respect of the PBE combination acquisition accounting.
+Therefore, none of the amounts above represent 'provisional amounts' that would be subsequently finalised during the measurement period (being the period lasting no more than one year from acquisition date).

-IPSAS 40.120 (h)(ii) IPSAS 40.120 (h)(iii) The amount above in relation to Trade receivables com \$ XXX thousand was expected to be uncollectable as at a vs of \$ XXX thousa and, of which
+IPSAS 40.120 (h)(ii) IPSAS 40.120 (h)(iii) The amount above in relation to Trade receivables com \$\text{XXX}\$ thousand was expected to be uncollectable as at a prise gross contraction date. actual cash flov vs of \$ XXX thousa and, of which

 (ii) Acquisition costs

-The Group incurred a total of \$ XXX thousand in relation consultancy fees.
-These costs have been included withi expense.
+The Group incurred a total of \$XXX thousand in relation consultancy fees.
+These costs have been included within expense.

-120 Note, the example is only for a single material PBE combination acquisition.
+Note, the example is only for a single material PBE combination acquisition.
 These disclosures are required for EACH material PBE combination acquisition during the period.
 Also, refer to PBE IPSAS 40.121 for disclosure requirements for immaterial PBE combinations acquisitions.